rocketlabdelta/rocketlabdelta.com/_posts/2020-06-13-rockets-on-rails.md

 Model rockets are typically flown with the launch pads included with [the nearly-ubiquitous Estes launch sets][1].
 They are small, plastic tripods with a 1/8" diameter rod sticking straight up.
-High-power rockets started out as scaled up model rockets so the rod size grew as the rockets got bigger and heavier--3/16", 1/4", 1/2", 3/4" and so on.
+High-power rockets started out as scaled-up model rockets so the rod size grew as the rockets got bigger and heavier--3/16", 1/4", 1/2", 3/4" and so on.

 This presents a problem because larger rockets _also_ need to be guided for a longer distance than model rockets to achieve a safe speed.
 An 8-foot 1/2" rod is flexible enough so that when a large rocket is loaded onto the pad the rod can bend and sway in the wind.